ulfschneider/ulfschneider.github.io/_posts/blog/2013-03-26-self-organization.md

 This contrasts with the constructing model, in which a central masterminded instance designs the system and controls it.
 Broadly, one can say that self-organization relies on evolution and construction relies on command and obedience.

 The affirmation of the evolutionary approach is rewarding, but will challenge traditional behavioral patterns even in the microcosm of a single team.
-For the entire - maybe huge - organization is the paradox of giving up central control in order to make the organization controllable, radical and requires open minds and the willingness to learn and improve - in particular from the leaders of the organization.
+For the entire - possibly huge - organization is the paradox of giving up central control in order to make the organization controllable, radical and requires open minds and the willingness to learn and improve - in particular from the leaders of the organization.

 Leaders in agile organizations have the important function of actively giving self-organizational forces a direction.
 This seems to be conflicting with the evolutionary approach and to span the tension field even further, here are two quotes I found in [Malik 2009:137]: